Exports systems

 Support available

-We have organised Drop-In Sessions, available for exporters, agents, software and other interested industry people to walk through the steps to register their organisation on NEXDOC.
+Drop-in sessions are available for exporters, agents other interested industry representatives to walk through the steps in registering an organisation on NEXDOC.

 The sessions are available at these times: